How to Introduce the 6 Syllable Types

 building new words silent e phonics center

 All Access member?
-Download free.
+Download here.

-Vowel Team (including diphthongs) Syllables
+4. Introduce Vowel Teams (including diphthongs)

-These syllables have two or more letters that work together to create a vowel sound.
+Vowel Team syllables have two or more letters that work together to create a vowel sound.
 Normally these are two vowels to create one vowel sound but diphthongs are included in this category too.

+a.
 Vowel Team Literacy Centers

 The 1st Grade Phonics Centers has a huge assortment of vowel team centers to choose from.
 They all review specific vowel teams making it easy to focus student learning.
 If your students are fluent readers and need something with a little more complexity try out the vowel team centers in the 2nd Grade Phonics Centers